-As at June 30, 2021, included in accounts payable and accrued liabilities is \$52 (December 31, 2020 - \$95) payable to GVI and \$62 (December 31, 2020 - \$35) payable to GVI CDS.
+As at June 30, 2022, included in accounts payable and accrued liabilities is \$85 (December 31, 2021 - \$48) payable to GVI and \$48 (December 31, 2021 - \$61) payable to GVI CDS.
 These amounts are unsecured, payable on demand and non-interest bearing.

 Effective July 18, 2016, the Company renewed its consulting agreement with its Chief Executive Officer, through A.D.
 Friesen Enterprises Ltd., a company owned by the Chief Executive Officer, for a term of five years, at a rate of \$300 annually, increasing to \$315 annually, effective January 1, 2017 and increasing to \$331 annually, effective January 1, 2019.
 The Company may terminate this agreement at any time upon 120 days' written notice.
-There were no amounts payable to A.D.
-Friesen Enterprises Ltd. as a result of this consulting agreement as at June 30, 2021 or December 31, 2020.
 Any amounts payable to A.D.
-Friesen Enterprises Ltd. are unsecured, payable on demand and non-interest bearing.
+Friesen Enterprises Ltd. were unsecured, payable on demand and non-interest bearing.
+On September 30, 2021, the consulting agreement with A.D.
+Friesen Enterprises Ltd. was mutually terminated, and superseded with a new consulting agreement with its Chief Executive Officer, through ADF Family Holding Corp.